Published April 9, 2020

-Innovative research and teaching, and extraordinary community service have propelled six UB faculty members into the ranks of SUNY Distinguished Professor, the highest faculty achievement in the SUNY system.
+Five UB faculty members have been named SUNY Distinguished Professors, the highest faculty rank in the SUNY system.

 The rank of distinguished professor is an order above full professorship and has three co-equal designations: distinguished professor, distinguished service professor and distinguished teaching professor.